joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 [![License](https://img.shields.io/npm/l/%40nyaf%2Flib.svg?style=flat-square)](https://npmjs.com/package/@nyaf/lib)
 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg?style=flat-square)](https://paypal.me/joergisageek)

-# @nyaf is "Not Yet Another Framework"
+# Introducing @nyaf

-And it is, well, just another framework.
+The name @nyaf is an acronym for "Not Yet Another Framework".
+It is, in fact, an entirely new concept of Web development support libraries, a so called "thin library".

 It's simple, has a flat learning curve, doesn't need any special tools.
 Keep your tool chain, get the power.
+It can replace all the complex stuff such as React or Angular entirely, indeed.

 > No dependencies!
 No bullshit!
 Pure HTML 5 DOM API and ES 2015 Code.
 Super small, super smart, super powerful.
 Period!